mosh-exe/CovidTestResults/README.md

 # CovidTestResults
-**Covid Test Results** is a automation project to web scrape your most recent covid test results from the Health NL website and get it the results text messaged to your cell phone.
+**Covid Test Results** is a automation project used web scrape your most recent covid test results from the Health NL website and send the results via text message to your cell phone.